What Causes Abnormal Monocyte Count?

 Step 1: List all Possible Causes

 We begin by identifying the disease conditions which have "abnormal monocyte count" as a symptom.
-Here are four possibilities:
+Here are seven possibilities:

 - Parasite Infection